Dimagog/dimagog.github.io/_posts/2013-07-12-making-http-requests-from-clojurescript-with-core.async.md

 routine which will execute *eventually*.
 By the time it runs `event` does not have the result anymore.

-Also it's a good idea to `close!` the channel `ch` after we write the result `res`, so if anyone tries to read from `ch` again by mistake will get `nil` returned immediately.
+Also it's a good idea to `close!` the channel `ch` after we write the result `res`, so if anyone tries to read from `ch` again by mistake, they will get `nil` returned immediately.

 ## Using GET function (even cooler stuff)
 Let's define a helper `log` function first: